Carol Mackie Daphne

 Daphne x burkwoodii 'Carol Mackie'Item #3153 USDA Hardiness Zone: 5 - 8

 Small, fragrant, pale pink blossoms cloak this small shrub in spring.
-The small leaves have a yellow margin that matures to creamy whites.
+The small leaves have a yellow margin that matures to creamy white.
 Popular and very easy to grow in marginally fertile soils.
 Ideal for beds, borders and foundation plantings.
 Semi-evergreen.

 - OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growth to 3 ft. tall and 4 ft. wide.

 - History & LoreHistory:This variety is one of the Burkwood hybrids, which resulted from the cross of Daphne cneorum and D. caucasica.Lore:Daphne was named for a naiad nymph Daphne, faned lover of Apollo in Greek mythology..